dheero/OBF.github.io/wiki/Google_Summer_of_Code_2011_Org_Application.md

 What is the main IRC channel for your organization? (required):

-1.  obf-soc for GSoC students, \#bioperl for BioPerl.
-Other subprojects do not have IRC channels.
+1.  obf-soc for GSoC students, \#bioperl for BioPerl, \#bioruby for BioRuby.
+Other subprojects do not currently have IRC channels.
     All on freenode.

 Add a Comment (optional):